kseo/kseo.github.io/posts/2016-06-01-learn-haskell-to-be-a-better-programmer.markdown

 composability.

 Haskell provides new tools and concepts which can help organize code better.
-Concepts like Functor, Applicative Functor, Monad, Arrow and Lense all provide new means to compose programs.
+Concepts like Functor, Applicative Functor, Monad, Arrow and Lens all provide new means to compose programs.
 See Gabriel Gonzalez's [The category design pattern][category].